Charles Rogers (wide receiver): Personal life

 Rogers fathered eight children with four women.
 Two of the children were born before he graduated from high school.
-As of April 2017, Rogers had lived in Fort Myers, Florida and worked at an auto repair shop.
+In April 2017, Rogers lived in Fort Myers, Florida and worked at an auto repair shop.

 Prescription opioid addiction

 Following the injuries he suffered during the early part of his career in Detroit, Rogers developed an addiction to the prescription medication containing an opioid Vicodin, which also contains acetaminophen, a product sold over-the-counter as Tylenol but is known to cause severe liver failure when taken in the dosages that were allegedly given to him by Lions team physicians.

 Legal issues

 Rogers tested positive for marijuana twice while at Michigan State, and a test at the NFL Scouting Combine detected excess water in his system.
 Rogers continued to smoke marijuana after his 2004 season-ending injury, which led to his 2005 suspension.
 In a 2009 interview with ESPN, he said that his hard living contributed to his downfall in the NFL.

 In September 2008, Rogers was arrested and charged with assault and battery of his girlfriend, Naija Washington; the charges were later dropped.
 In December 2008, Rogers was sentenced to attend drug court or face jail time after violating his probation.
 In March 2009, Rogers was jailed for violating probation.
 On September 16, 2009, Rogers was arrested in Novi, Michigan for driving under the influence of alcohol after police found him unresponsive behind the wheel of his car.
 Rogers was arrested again in Novi on January 5, 2010, after he was found passed out from drinking at a restaurant, which was a violation of a sobriety court order; he was sentenced to 93 days in jail two days later.